Deep variational free energy prediction of dense hydrogen solid at 1200K: Methods

+During the variational free energy training process, the objective function in \Eq{eq:free_energy} is optimized by adjusting the parameters of both the flow model [\Eq{eq:flow}] and the electron wavefunction network [\Eq{eq:elecwfn}] via stochastic optimization.
+At each optimization step, we use Monte Carlo algorithm to draw samples of proton and electron coordinates from both models via ancestral sampling.
 To better leverage prior knowledge about the hydrogen system within the optimization framework, we design a two-stage optimization scheme as shown in Figure~\ref{fig:workflow}.
-First, proton configurations are generated through molecular dynamics sampling using DeePMD, a machine learning-based potential energy model~\cite{zhang2018deep}.
-Next, we pretrain the electronic wavefunction on the ensemble of proton configurations~\cite{Gao2021a, Scherbela2021}.
-Finally, the wavefunction and the flow model—where the DeePMD model serves as the base distribution [\Eq{eq:flow}]—are jointly optimized.
-This approach ensures that the variational free energy calculation serves as a fine-tuning stage that corrects possible biases in the DeePMD model for the proton distribution.
+The key idea is to train a machine-learning-based potential energy model—DeePMD \cite{zhang2018deep}—and use it to facilitate the optimization of both the flow model and the electron wavefunction (see Appendix~\ref{appsec:deepmd} for details of the DeePMD model).
+More specifically, in the pretraining stage, we optimize the electronic wavefunction on an ensemble of proton configurations~\cite{Gao2021a, Scherbela2021} generated through molecular dynamics sampling using DeePMD.
+This make sure the electron wavefunction is at a good starting point before the joint optimization.
+Next, the wavefunction and the flow model—where the DeePMD model serves as the base distribution in \Eq{eq:flow}—are jointly optimized during the variational training process.
+This approach ensures that the variational free energy calculation serves as a fine-tuning stage, which corrects possible biases in the DeePMD model for the proton distribution while preserving a fully variational framework and yielding a proton distribution consistent with QMC-level accuracy.

 In the following subsection, we will discuss general considerations for designing neural network architectures for variational free energy optimization of liquid hydrogen.